akmaljon1016/bobbyg603/README.md

 ![profile view count](https://komarev.com/ghpvc/?username=bobbyg603)

 I'm from the USA 🇺🇸, and am currently located in the Eastern Standard Time-Zone 🌎.
 I'm a huge fan of Node.js, TypeScript, open-source, and writing testable software 💻.
-When I'm not crushing bugs or building dreams I can be found playing golf 🏌️, playing hockey 🏒, snowboarding 🏂, lifting weights 🏋️, and spending time with my beautiful girlfriend Cassie ❤️.
+When I'm not crushing bugs or building dreams I can be found playing golf 🏌️, playing hockey 🏒, snowboarding 🏂, lifting weights 🏋️, and spending time with my beautiful fiancé Cassie ❤️.

 ## 🔭 I'm currently working on